 - 3.5 Government guidance indicates that authorities should involve those with an interest (in delivery) in assessing the deliverability of sites, and set out up-to-date robust evidence to support assessments of deliverability.
-The Council therefore produced a site deliverability form that was sent to the agents/developers of large and medium sites and of sites of 10 net dwellings or more identified through the prior approval process.
+The Council therefore produced a site deliverability form that was sent to agents/developers of large and medium sites and of sites of 10 net dwellings or more identified through the prior approval process.
+Responses have been used to both assess deliverability of the site and to phase dwelling completions.
+It also takes into account opinion on the impacts of the COVID-19 pandemic in the consideration of realistic prospect.
 The completed forms as well as any email responses received are included in Appendix 2. - 3.6 The Council considers the information on delivery provided by the landowner / developer as the most robust source and uses this as the starting point for considering what might reasonably be delivered within the five year period.
-Where necessary, the Council has adjusted the projected delivery to take account of any overly optimistic or pessimistic view.
-This ensures the figures relied on by the Council within the five year period are as realistic as possible. - 3.7 In cases where the landowner/developer has not responded to approaches by the Council, the Council has assessed deliverability of the site using its knowledge of the developer, its knowledge of the specific site and proposed development. - 3.8 Where a site with planning permission is not considered deliverable within the five year period, it is excluded from the five year land supply calculation but may still be included at a later date if circumstances change.
+Where necessary, the Council has adjusted the projected delivery to take account of any overly optimistic view, ensuring that the figures relied on by the Council within the five year period are as realistic as possible. - 3.7 In cases where the landowner/developer has not responded to approaches by the Council, the Council has assessed deliverability of the site using its knowledge of the developer, its knowledge of the specific site and proposed development. - 3.8 Where a site with planning permission is not considered deliverable within the five year period, it is excluded from the five year land supply calculation but may still be included at a later date if circumstances change.